ivanvanderbyl/ivanvanderbyl.github.com/_posts/2011-05-28-bootstrapping-chef-with-babushka.md

 Getting started
 ===============

-So lets get into it, you'll need the following if following on at home:
+So lets get into it, you'll need to meet these minimum requirements if following on at home:

 1. 1024MB+ Ubuntu instance.
 We're using an [OrionVM Cloud](http://orionvm.com.au) instance running 10.04 Lucid Lynx, but most Amazon EC2 and Rackspace Ubuntu images will work fine after enabling `root` (Don't worry we will disable it again later)
 2. Your ssh public key
 3. About 10 minutes spare time.

-Once you have created an instance, login as root using the console and ensure you have a password set, if not run: `passwd`
+Once you have created an instance, login as `root` and run the first command to get your server in a secure environment.

-Now open a Terminal window and connect to this instance over SSH as root.

 Install `wget` if not already installed:

     apt-get install wget

-Bootstrap babushka using babushka:
+Bootstrap Babushka using Babushka:

     bash -c "`wget -O - babushka.me/up`"